oobabooga/text-generation-webui/README.md

 ```

 ## Limitations
 - This project has been tested on Ubuntu LTS 22.04.
-Compatibility with Windows or macOS is unknown.
+Other people have tested it successfully on Windows.
+Compatibility with macOS is unknown.
 - There's one universal LTM database, so it's recommended to stick with just one character.
 If you don't, all characters will see the memories of others.
 - The system can only load one "memory" at any given time, and each memory sticks around for one message.
 - Memories themselves are past raw conversations filtered solely on length, and some may be irrelevant or filler text.